What is the Educational Requirement?

 Information on traveling

 You can travel outside the country within your first year if you have your DS2019 signed before you leave the country.
 You can mail this to: Jodi DiMauro 837 Whalley Ave, New Haven, CT 06515.
-You should not travel outside the country your extension year.
+You should not travel outside the country during your extension year.